dhelbegor/oh-my-bashrc/README.md

 # oh-my-bashrc
 personal configs for the .bashrc

 usage:
 ------

+add content of bashrc in ~/.bashrc

+with activated env shows the branch at the prompt
+    (.venv)project_name (master)$

-for create new project with my personal boilerplate:
+starts new project with my personal boilerplate (django)

-    $ en project_name    # init the project
+    $ en project_name

+starts new app
+    $ app app_name